TLeconte/adsbdec/README.md

 > dump1090 --net-only --net-ri-port 30001

 Man could use adsbdec to send data to any other avr format compatible server (VRS, feeders for main adsb web site, etc )

+You could use netcat , if you need to act as server :
+> adsbdec | ncat -l 127.0.0.1 30002

 ## Compile